 Breakfast: 2-3 eggs and half an apple.
 Two to three hours later: other half of the apple, with almond or peanut butter.
 Lunch: Chicken breast and quinoa, or chicken salad and veggies with hummus.
 Two hours later, a Dr Will Bar or a handful of nuts or an apple.
 Dinner: Chicken, salad and brown rice or Lean beef, roasted veggies and quinoa.

 If evening munching is a weakness, consider sunflower seeds, or a couple slices of cheese or plain Greek yogurt with flax seed & frozen fruit.

 The preferred, low glycemic foods include: eggs, meats, cheeses, veggies, fruits (excepting ripe bananas, grapes, and dried fruits), nuts, seeds, and of course: Dr Will Bars!
+Buy now.

 High glycemic foods to avoid include the following: Breads, pastas, crackers, potato and corn-based foods, cookies, candies, soda and fruit juices, all sweets, fruit yogurts, high sugar/low fiber snack bars.

 2. Next step: EXERCISE!

 You get the idea – exercise has everything to do with how we age and how long we live and it is never too late to start!
 You donâ€™t need to begin training for a marathon, or go to boot camp.
 Just start. *Go for a walk after lunch. *Park your car at the back of the parking lot. *Take the stairs.
 Soon youâ€™ll be ready to make exercise work for you.
 Hereâ€™s how: